AlexTISYoung/snipar/docs/tutorial.rst

 Tutorial
 ********
-Tutorial on performing robust GWAS using family data.
+Tutorial on performing imputing missing parental genotypes and performing family based GWAS and polygenic score analyses.
 Before working through the tutorial, please first install the package and run the tests.

 To generate the test data, in the main SNIPar directory, run: